People often ask me how I get so much done.

 You gotta eat everyday (or at least most days).
 Setting up food systems that support you helps ensure that you eat healthy, and saves you a TON of time and energy.
 Below are my food systems.
 Your systems may need to look different than mine because you may have a completely different set of facts than me.
 For example, if you have a family and/or fewer financial resources, you may need to get more creative when establishing your systems.
 The key is to create a system that works for you.
 It can look extremely different from my system, and work really well for you.

-Groceries – my housekeeper does my grocery shopping.
-She keeps my fridge and cupboards stocked with all of the regular stuff.
-Everything else gets added to the shopping list on Alexa which she has downloaded to her phone so she always has an updated shopping list and she checks off items as she purchases them.
+Groceries – my housekeeper runs all of my errands including grocery shopping.
+She keeps my fridge and cupboards stocked with all of the staples.
+All special items get added to the shopping list on Alexa which she has downloaded to her phone so she always has an updated shopping list and she checks off items as she purchases them.

-Meals – I make the same healthy breakfast every weekday (so no decision-making needed).
+Meals – I make a variation of the same healthy breakfast every weekday (so no decision-making needed).

 My bestie and I created a Restaurant & Entertainment Spreadsheet were we log all of our favorite restaurants, Uber eats and entertainment, and we have a tab with all of places we want to try.
 When it’s time choose a restaurant or find something to do, we just refer to our spreadsheet and are able to make a decision within a couple minutes.